Hajj: Tawaf Ziyarat/Ifadah

 On the same or the following day, the pilgrims re-visit the Sacred Mosque in Mecca for another tawaf, known as Tawaf al-Ifadah, an essential part of Hajj.
 It symbolizes being in a hurry to respond to God and show love for Him, an obligatory part of Hajj.
 The night of the 10th is spent back at Mina.

 Fourth day: 11th Dhu al-Hijjah

 Starting from noon to sunset on the 11 Dhu al-Hijjah (and again the following day), the pilgrims again throw seven pebbles at each of the three pillars in Mina.
 This is commonly known as the "Stoning of the Devil".

 Fifth day: 12th Dhu al-Hijjah

 On 12 Dhu al-Hijjah, the same process of the stoning of the pillars as of 11 Dhu al-Hijjah takes place.
 Pilgrims may leave Mina for Mecca before sunset on the 12th.

 Last day at Mina: 13th Dhu al-Hijjah

-If unable to leave on the 12th before sunset or opt to stay longer, they must perform the stoning ritual again on the 13th before returning to Mecca.
+If unable to leave on the 12th before sunset or opting to stay longer, pilgrims must perform the stoning ritual again on the 13th before returning to Mecca.